Meet Seth Rose

 Councilman Rose is the founder of Seth Rose, Attorney at Law, located at 1528 Blanding Street in the Historic Bond House in downtown Columbia's Robert Mills Neighborhood.
 As a former prosecutor himself, Seth is dedicated to the public safety of his constituents.
 He has help ushered in proposals that raise the pay and number of first-responders, as well as create additional positions to prosecute violent crimes in Richland County.

 Seth has also given his time and energy to helping his community by serving on the Shandon Neighborhood Council, coaching Special Olympics tennis athletes, and being a member of the Gills Creek Watershed Association, Five Points Association and the Columbia Rotary Club.
-Additionally, Seth is the pro bono attorney for CrimeStoppers of the Midlands and is a board member for the South Carolina Small Business Chamber of Commerce.
+Additionally, Seth is the pro bono attorney for CrimeStoppers of the Midlands and is a former board member for the South Carolina Small Business Chamber of Commerce.

 During his first year on County Council, Seth was responsible for the "biggest act of transparency in Richland County history" when he wrote the meaure to publicly broadcast council meetings.
 He followed this measure up four years later when he led the effort to establsh roll-call voting procedures on council, which requires each council member to be on-the-record when they vote.
 Taking these advancements in transparency to the next level, Seth Rose sponsored the motion on Nov.
 14, 2017 that was approved by a 7-2 vote to have all votes of council recorded electronically.

 Seth was also publicly recognized for his community leadership on County Council and the 2011 recipient of the "Courage in Leadership Award" from the LGBT community in his work to eliminate discrimination in Richland County, in addition to being named a Rising Star in 2012 by the S.C.
 New Democrats.
 Most recently Seth Rose was named the "Green Elected Official of the Year" by Keep the Midlands Beautiful, becoming the first local elected official to receive the award.